Locally optimal 2-periodic sphere packings

 \subsection{The density objective}

 We wish to find the maximum of $\delta(\Xi)$ among $m$-periodic sets $\Xi$ of packing radius at least $\rho_0$.
-This is equivalent to finding the minimum of $f(J) = \det Q$ among $J\in \mcR_0(4\rho_0^2)$, where $Q$ is the top-left block of $J$.
-While $f(J)$, like the objective in Voronoi's algorithm, is quasiconcave, the nonlinearity of the rank constraints does not allow for a straightforward characterization of the local minima.
+This is equivalent to the minimization problem

+where $Q(J)$ is the top-left block of $J$ (see \eqref{eq:Jblocks}).
+Since the problem is equivalent for different values of $\rho_0$, we will often use for convenience the explicit value $\rho_0=1$, which corresponds to $\lambda = 4\rho_0^2 = 4$.
+While $\mathrm{obj}(J)$, like the objective in Voronoi's algorithm, is quasiconcave, the nonlinearity of the rank constraints does not allow for a straightforward characterization of the local minima.

-A vivid illustration of a new type of local minima that can arise is the 9-dimensional fluid diamond packing, $D_9^+(\mathbf{t}) = D_9 \cup (D_9+\mathbf{t})$.
+A vivid illustration of a new type of local minima that can arise is a family of 9-dimensional 2-periodic packing arrangements known collectively as the \textit{fluid diamond packing}~\cite[p.\ 41]{schurmann2009computational}.
 The lattice $D_9 = \{\mbn\in\mbZ^n: n_1+n_2+\ldots+n_9 \in 2\mbZ\}$ has a packing radius $\rho = 1/\sqrt{2}$ and is an extreme lattice, so that any nearby lattice has a smaller packing radius or a larger determinant.
-However, the hole centered at $(\tfrac12,\tfrac12,\ldots,\tfrac12)$ is at a distance $3/2>2\rho$ from the closest lattice point, and so when $\mathbf{t}$ is in the neighborhood of this deep hole, $D_9^+(\mathbf{t})$ also has packing radius $\rho=1/\sqrt2$.
+The deep holes of a lattice are the points that maximize the distance to the nearest lattice point.
+For $D_9$, the deep holes are at $D_9 + \mathbf{b}_0$, where $\mathbf{b}_0 = (\tfrac12,\tfrac12,\ldots,\tfrac12)$, and are at a distance of $3/2>2\rho$ from the lattice.
+So, $D_9^+(\mathbf{b}) = D_9 \cup (D_9+\mathbf{b})$ has the same packing radius, but double the density when $\mathbf{b}$ is sufficiently close to $\mathbf{b}_0$.